Puzzle 31: GPU Occupancy Optimization

 GPU Occupancy is the ratio of active warps to the maximum possible warps per SM.
 It determines how well your GPU can hide memory latency through warp switching.

-This puzzle explores three SAXPY kernels (y[i] = alpha * x[i] + y[i]) with identical math but different resource usage:
+SAXPY is a mnemonic for Single-precision Alpha times X plus Y. This puzzle explores three SAXPY kernels (y[i] = alpha * x[i] + y[i]) with nearly equivalent math but very different resource usage:

 alpha: Float32,